myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Getting Real-Time Device Data

 After devices are activated, they will start transmitting data to Cayenne.
 We can then query Cayenne for real-time device data and display it to the user.
-Let's take a look at the Sample App and see how it displays our example devices.
+Let's take a look at the Sample App and see how it displays the current status of devices.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524084637/Restaurant-iPhone_Dashboard-1-4.png" width="346" height="615" alt="Sample App Manage screen"><br/><br/></p>